ShantanuKH/3d-portfolio/README.md

 # My 3D-Portfolio

 This project is a portfolio website built with React and Three.js.
-The site includes sections for Home, About, Projects, and Contact.
-You can contact me!

 ## 3D Model Integration

 - **Source**: A 3D model of a fox, sourced from platforms like Sketchfab .